-Where a Cricketer Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility, the National Cricket Federation shall, where it has jurisdiction over that Cricketer Support Person or other Person, impose sanctions for a violation of Article 2.9 (Complicity) for such assistance.
+Where a Cricketer Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility or Provisional Suspension, the National Cricket Federation shall, where it has authority over that Cricketer Support Person or other Person, impose sanctions for a violation of Article 2.9 (Complicity) for such assistance.

-10.11.4 Withholding of Financial Support during Ineligibility
+10.13.4 Withholding of Financial Support during Ineligibility

-In addition, for any anti-doping rule violation not involving a reduced sanction as described in Articles 10.4 and 10.5, some or all sport-related financial support or other sport-related benefits received by the Cricketer or other Person may be withheld by the National Cricket Federation and/or NADO responsible for such financial support or other benefits.
+In addition, for any anti-doping rule violation not involving a reduced sanction as described in Articles 10.5 and 10.6, some or all sport-related financial support or other sport-related benefits received by the Cricketer or other Person may be withheld by the National Cricket Federation and/or NADO responsible for such financial support or other benefits.

-10.12 Automatic Publication of Sanction
+10.14 Automatic Publication of Sanction